phphoebe/Udacity-Business-Analytics-Nanodegree/README.md

 ## Part 2 - Introduction to Data
+This course covers:
+* Descriptive Statistics
+* Manipulate, Analyze, and Visualize Data in Excel
+* Business Metrics including Customer Journey, Marketing and Sales Conversion Funnel
+* Excel Modeling (Sales and Financial Forecasting Models)

+**WeCart Case Study**

+*For the Business Metrics lesson, we use a case study of WeCart, a hypothetical online App for grocery delivery (similar to Instacart).
+WeCart uses a **subscription model** where people set up accounts and place orders on a regular basis.*

+*WeCart operates in both **B2C** and **B2B** models.
+They build awareness and try to get their name in front of potential customers by using SEO, email marketing, and ad platforms.
+They generate sales by reaching out to grocery stores.
+WeCart gain access to the grocery stores’ customers and the grocery store can access a delivery service.*

 ### **[Project 2 - Analyze NYSE Data](https://github.com/phphoebe/udacity-band-projects/tree/master/Project%202-Analyze%20NYSE%20Data)**
 Use a dataset containing financial performance data from companies listed in NYSE S&P to create an income statement and forecast financial metrics.
 * Create data analysis and a presentation to answer business questions.
 Use summary statistics to derive insights.